Chart Color Schemes

 Prospect displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Prospect's dwelling structure, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 66.2% houses and 33.7% other dwellings.
-Home ownership in Prospect was at 31.0%, with mortgaged dwellings at 34.2% and rented ones at 34.8%.
+This compares to Adelaide metro's figures of 66.2% houses and 33.7% other dwellings.
+Home ownership in Prospect stood at 31.0%, with mortgaged dwellings at 34.2% and rented ones at 34.8%.
 The median monthly mortgage repayment was $1,950, below Adelaide metro's average of $2,000.
-The median weekly rent figure was $350, compared to Adelaide metro's $345.
-Nationally, Prospect's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+The median weekly rent figure was $350, slightly higher than Adelaide metro's $345.
+Nationally, Prospect's mortgage repayments were above the Australian average of $1,863, while rents were lower at $375 compared to the national figure of $375.

 Frequently Asked Questions - Housing